Saturday, November 3, 2018

 What are the hours of G.A.I.N.?

 The hours of G.A.I.N. are usually late afternoon/early evening.
-Your party should be at least 2 hours in length and fall within this time.
-Just make sure your party is up and running by the start time you put on your registration form.
+Your party must be at least 2 hours in length and fall within the time above.
+Make sure your party is up and running by the start time you put on your registration form.

 Example: If you say your party starts at 5:00 pm and City visitors arrive at that time, your party should be in full swing.
 If not, they will not be able to return, as they have a set visitation schedule to follow.